akheron/typera/README.md

 )(async request => {
   // This imaginary function takes the user id and data, and updates the
   // user in the database.
-If the user does not exist, it returns null. const user = updateUserInDatabase(request.routeParams.id, request.body)
+If the user does not exist, it returns null. const user = await updateUserInDatabase(request.routeParams.id, request.body)

   if (user != null) {
     return Response.ok({ id: user.id, name: user.name, age: user.age })